gilbert-yangye/gilbert-yangye.github.io/opportunities.md

 ### Ph.D.
 Hiring
 We are recuiting **Ph.D. students** on rolling basis.
 Please drop me an email at **gilbert.application@gmail.com** with your:
-	(1) CV, including your GPA and preferably ranking as well as a summary of your past research experience and publications;
+- CV, including your GPA and preferably ranking as well as a summary of your past research experience and publications;
-	(2) cover letter, highlight your qualifications and describe your motivation.
+- cover letter, highlight your qualifications and describe your motivation.
-	(3) transcripts.
+- transcripts.
 A brief research statement (~ 1 page) stating a research problem of your choice and outlining your proposed approaches based on existing literature is recommended but not required.

 Minimum requirements for PhD applicants:
-	(1).
-GPA should be above 3.6/4.0 during both undergrad and master education.
+- GPA should be above 3.6/4.0 during both undergrad and master education.
-	(2).
-Have a background in mechanical engineering, electrical engineering, computer science, industrial engineering, civil engineering, or other related fields.
+- Have a background in mechanical engineering, electrical engineering, computer science, industrial engineering, civil engineering, or other related fields.
-	(3).
-Have coding experience in one or more of the programming languages: Python, C++, C#.
+- Have coding experience in one or more of the programming languages: Python, C++, C#.
-	(4).
-Be motivated about research and showcase excellent communication skills.
+- Be motivated about research and showcase excellent communication skills.
-	(5).
-Fulfill the general requirements for doctoral admissions listed by Northeastern University (https://coe.northeastern.edu/academics-experiential-learning/graduate-school-of-engineering/graduate-admissions/).
+- Fulfill the general requirements for doctoral admissions listed by [Northeastern University](https://coe.northeastern.edu/academics-experiential-learning/graduate-school-of-engineering/graduate-admissions/).

 Minimum requirements may be waived if you have demonstrated outstanding research potential/achievements, or if you are supported by fundings.

 See the poster below for details.